moralesalex89/CPSC-462/README.md

   Front Desk | admin | admin |
  Guest | abcd | 1234 |

-Technical Problems:
+## Technical Problems
-.encode /.decode is varying on machine.
+- .encode /.decode is varying on machine.
 Change that line in verify_login() in DatabaseFunctions.py if you run into that problem